 On July 25, 2023, the Company completed its previously announced Rocky Gap Acquisition of 100% of the membership interests in Evitts Resort, LLC from Lakes Maryland.
 Evitts Resort, LLC operates Rocky Gap Casino, Resort & Golf, located in Flintstone, Maryland.
 Simultaneous with the closing of the Rocky Gap Acquisition, affiliates of VICI purchased the land and building associated with Rocky Gap.
 On July 25, 2023, the Company amended its Master Lease to add the Rocky Gap property.
-The Rocky Gap Acquisition was financed with \$30.0 million borrowed under the revolving credit facility ("Revolving Facility") under the Goldman Credit Agreement and cash on hand.
+The Rocky Gap Acquisition was financed with \$30.0 million borrowed under the revolving credit facility (the "Revolving Facility") under the Goldman Credit Agreement and cash on hand.
 In connection with the Rocky Gap Acquisition, the Company made an initial payment to Lakes Maryland of \$59.1 million on July 25, 2023.
 This amount included a base price of \$56.1 million plus an adjustment based on the estimated working capital of Rocky Gap at closing.
 The Company paid an additional \$0.1 million in working capital adjustments on December 18, 2023.

 As of July 25, 2023, the Company began consolidating Rocky Gap as a wholly-owned subsidiary.
-Rocky Gap contributed \$32.8 million in net operating revenue and (\$8.4) million in net loss attributable to Century Casinos, Inc. shareholders for the six months ended June 30, 2024.
+Rocky Gap contributed \$51.5 million in net operating revenue and (\$10.3) million in net loss attributable to Century Casinos, Inc. shareholders for the nine months ended September 30, 2024 and \$14.6 million in net operating revenue and (\$1.4) million in net loss attributable to Century Casinos, Inc. shareholders for the nine months ended September 30, 2023.